Mixed additive modelling of global alien species co-invasions of plants and insects: Efficient Inference Method

-The estimation procedure for the unknown quantities (except for the baseline hazard function $ \lambda_{0g}(t) $ that is treated as a nuisance parameter) relies on likelihood maximization.
-The starting point is the observed event sequence $ \mathcal{E} = \{{e}_k, k=1,...,n_{\mathcal{E}} \}$, including $ n_{\mathcal{E}} $ relational events.
-We can switch from sequence $ \{{e}_k \} $ to sequence $ \{ [t_k, (s_k, r_k)] \} $, interpreted as the realizations of the MPP.
-By assuming the conditional independence w.r.t. to the past history, expressed as $ \bm{\mathcal{F}}_{t_k^-} $, the full likelihood can be stated as the following double product:

-The second product is named partial likelihood (PL) \citep{cox1975partial}.
-It is possible to demonstrate\footnote{Evidence can be found in \citet{butts_4_2008} for the particular case of inhomogeneous Poisson processes, but the result can be generalized for the above-mentioned assumptions.} that, under the assumptions outlined in Section $ \ref{sec:model} $, the selection based on the knowledge that an event has occurred at time $ t_k $ follows a multinomial distribution, with the probability for each dyad $ (s_k, r_k) $ equal to the corresponding rate normalised over the sum of the rates referring to the dyads in the risk set $ \mathcal{R}_{t_k} $, composed by the couples of actors on which an event could occur at that time.

-Although the loss of information regarding $ \{t_k, k \ge 1 \} $, two elements make PL particularly advantageous: first, the baseline disappears, allowing the PL to exist independently of the nuisance parameter; second, the PL does not require precise timing information; rather, knowledge of the sequence of events is sufficient.
-Nonetheless, it is still computationally very expensive to determine the likelihood stated in $ \eqref{5} $.
-As previously said, for each element of the event sequence, it necessitates looking at all the possible interactions that might have happened but did not (non-events) at that time.
-The runtime complexity is unmanageable when the network is large enough since the size of the risk set $ \mathcal{R}(\cdot) $ is quadratic in the number of nodes.

-Nested case-control (NCC) sampling \citep{borgan1995methods, lerner2020reliability} considers, for each event in the sequence $ \mathcal{E} $, a reduced risk set being composed of the case $ (s,r) $ and $ m-1 $ controls, sampled according to a given probability distribution $ \pi_{t}(\cdot|(s,r)) $.
-We just consider two components of the risk set: the dyad taking part in the event and one randomly sampled among those possibly (but in actuality not) engaging at that time; for doing inference we thus consider NCC sampling with $ m=2 $.
+\textit{Nested case-control} (NCC) sampling \citep{borgan1995methods, lerner2020reliability} considers, for each event $(s, r)$ in $\mathcal{E}$, a reduced risk set composed of the event and $m-1$ non-events, sampled according to a given probability distribution $ \pi_{t}(\cdot|sr)$.
+We consider the case in which $m=2$, i.e., at each time $t$ the \textit{sampled risk set} $\bm{sr}$ consists of the \textit{event dyad} $(s,r)$ and one \textit{non-event dyad} $(s^\ast, r^\ast)$ randomly sampled from the complete \textit{risk set} $\mathcal{R}(t)$, which consists of the pairs of species and regions that could be observed at time $t$.